AdobeDocs/experience-manager-cloud-service.en/help/forms/layout-capabilities-adaptive-forms-core-components.md

 ### 2. Add panels to the layout

-As the IT Request Form consists of three panels, let's go over the steps to add new panel to the horizontal tabs component.
+Add new panel to the horizontal tabs component:

 1. Open the horizontal tabs component properties and click the **Items** tab.

     ![Item tab for Horizontal tabs](/help/forms/assets/tabs-on-top-items-tab.png){width="200" align="center"}

-1. Click the **Add** icon to add new panel.
+2. Click the **Add** icon to add new panel.

     ![Add new panel](/help/forms/assets/tabs-on-top-add-panel.png){width="200" align="center"}

     When you click the **Add** icon, the **Insert New Component** dialog box appears.

-1. Select the panel component.
+3. Select the panel component.

      ![Add new panel](/help/forms/assets/tabs-on-top-new-panel.png){width="200" align="center"}